 We are constantly working to strengthen our professional development program.
 We have a Director, Professional Development as well as a Professional Development Committee to review and enhance our programs.

 All of our students are assigned private offices which change with each rotation.
 Each student has a PC equipped with Internet and research data bases in their own office.
 We have an excellent IT department available to deal with technology issues that arise.

 We have a comprehensive library staffed with helpful professionals who continuously support and train students in research matters and resources, including business and legal databases.
 We also have several dedicated research lawyers who are an invaluable resource to our students.

-Our Student Coordinator, Cindy de Graauw, who guides students through paperwork needed for the articling process as well as assisting in scheduling rotations and assigning offices.
+Our Associate and Student Coordinator, Cindy de Graauw, who guides students through paperwork needed for the articling process as well as assisting in scheduling rotations and assigning offices.